20345-2: Designing and Deploying Microsoft Exchange Server 2016 - 2034B Course Outline

 Plan for Exchange Server deployments.

-Plan and deploy Exchange Server 2016 Mailbox services.
+Plan and deploy Exchange Server hardware, virtualization, mailbox databases, and public folders.

 Planning for an Exchange Server deployment